kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 #### Firewall requirements
 Kaltura requires certain ports to be open for proper operation.
 [See the list of required open ports](https://github.com/kaltura/platform-install-packages/blob/master/doc/kaltura-required-ports.md).
-If you're just testing and don't mind an open system, you can use the below to disbale iptables altogether:
+If you're just testing and don't mind an open system, you can use the below to disable iptables altogether:
 ```bash
 iptables -F
 service iptables stop